Chrichton/helpcenter/README.md

 2. Add a bidirectional relationships between user and team (**many_to_many**)

 To create a category you now have to **specify a tenant**

+# Part 14: Ash Framework for Phoenix Developers | Multitenancy: Automating User-Team Associations

+1. Automatically link a team to its owner when the team is created.
+2. Set the current_team field for the owner automatically.
+3. Create a personal team for every new user upon registration.